OSHA News Release - (Archived) Table of Contents|

 Contact: Bill Wright (202)219-8151

-OSHA ANNOUNCES HEARING SCHEDULE
+OSHA ANNOUNCES HEARING SCHEDULE ON TUBERCULOSIS PROPOSAL

-parties who are unable to attend those planned
+OSHA has also scheduled hearings in three additional cities to accommodate interested parties who are unable to attend those planned for Washington.
+They are:

 (beginning May 5)